DETAILED ACTION

 Regarding claim 1, Miller discloses a system which utilizes machine learning to monitor education results in an education system, and construct a customized instructional platform based thereon.
 See paragraphs 0017-0019, and 0022-0023.

-Miller further discloses wherein the information is gathered in a database from a series of separate databases containing information related to disparate factors.
+Miller further discloses wherein the information is gathered in a database from a series of databases which are separate and unaffiliated from the educational with databases containing information related to disparate factors.
 See paragraphs 0066-0067 and 0070.

-Miller does not explicitly disclose wherein the databases are separate and unrelated and unaffiliated with the educational databases.
-However, gathering and aggregating data from various databases is established, as is disclosed by the medical system of Butler in paragraph 0042.
-It would have been obvious to one of ordinary skill in the art at the time of applicants filing, to consider this concept with the Miller system, in order to provide various data for analysis.
+Miller discloses wherein the system makes real-time adjustments based upon the data from aggregation as described above, but does not teach wherein the databases comprise demographic and socioeconomic indicators of a low probability of success, and/or are based upon data including deep-learning analysis from prior successes that are outside statistical averages.
+However, gathering and aggregating and analyzing such types of data from various databases, with regard to educational systems, is well-established, as is disclosed by the educational system of Holzheimer in paragraphs 0119, 0123-0125, and 0133.
+It would have been obvious to one of ordinary skill in the art at the time of applicants filing, to consider this concept with the Miller system, in order to provide relevant material to the user

 Regarding claim 2, Miller discloses wherein the system utilizes conventional neural networks (CNN).
 See paragraph 0023.